 \Graduate students at Drexel can also borrow books from the libraries of the University of Pennsylvania.
 Ask for a form from the reference desk at Hagerty Library.
 Take that form to a library at Penn, and you can get a courtesy card.
 Be sure to take your Drexel ID when you go to Penn's libraries.
-The website for Penn's libraries is http://www.library.upenn.edu.
-The number for the Van Pelt Library, located at 34th and Walnut Streets, is 898-7555.
+The website for Penn's libraries is .
+The number for the Van Pelt Library, located at 34th and Walnut Streets, is 215-898-7555.